superctr/mmlgui/readme.md

 - More track visualizations

 ## Using

+For Windows (or Wine) users, you can download the latest automatic build from [here](https://nightly.link/superctr/mmlgui/workflows/win32-i686/master/binary)

 Feel free to join the [Discord server](https://discord.com/invite/BPwM6PJv7T) if you have any questions or feedback.